 Articles (16)

 From its cultural offerings to its drinking scene, Prague is a very special place.
-This city is bursting with character, and new things to do are popping up all the time (like the new Pilsner beer tasting experience, now on our list).
-Discover beautiful parks, cracking beer gardens and some very good theatre, but make sure you leave some time to stroll Prague’s curious backstreets and admire its ancient buildings.
+This city is bursting with character (and very good places to drink beer).
+But mostly character.
+Here you’ll find everything from beautiful parks to a very trendy sauna, but make sure you leave some time to stroll Prague’s curious backstreets and admire its ancient buildings.
 From markets and restaurants to the magnificent Charles Bridge, here are the best things to do in Prague, picked by local writers.
-RECOMMENDED: 🍽️ The best restaurants in Prague🪩 The best nightlife spots in Prague🛍️ The best shopping in Prague🏨 The best hotels in Prague 🛏 The best Airbnbs in Prague This guide was updated by Yaren Fadiloglulari, a writer based in Prague.
+RECOMMENDED: 🍽️ The best restaurants in Prague🪩 The best nightlife spots in Prague🏨 The best hotels in Prague 🛏 The best Airbnbs in Prague⭐ The best attractions in Prague This guide was updated by Yaren Fadiloglulari, a writer based in Prague.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.
+This guide includes affiliate links, which have no influence on our editorial content.
+For more information, see our affiliate guidelines.

 The 19 best restaurants in Prague